White Croatia: Etymology

-The epithets "white" for Croats and their homeland Croatia, as well "great" (megali) for Croatia, origin and meaning is still debatable and needs further research.
+The origin and meaning of the epithets "white" for Croats and their homeland Croatia, as well "great" (megali) for Croatia is still debatable and needs further research.
 Usually it is considered to be in relation to the symbolism used in ancient times.
 "White" is related to the use of colors among Eurasian peoples to indicate cardinal directions.
 White meant "Western Croats/Croatia", in comparison to the lands to the east where they had lived.
-The epithet "great" probably signified "old, ancient, former" homeland for the White Croats and newly arrived Croats to the Roman province of Dalmatia.
+The epithet "great" probably signified the "old, ancient, former" homeland for the White Croats and newly arrived Croats to the Roman province of Dalmatia.
 Historian A. Majorov emphasizes that the term "White Croats" and the corresponding "White Croatia" are relatively new terms that were applied historically after the Croat migrated to new territories.
-According to the 10th-century De Administrando Imperio (DAI), Croats who remained living in their former lands near the borders of Francia were only recently been called "White Croats".
+According to the 10th-century document De Administrando Imperio, Croats who remained living in their former lands near the borders of Francia hadonly recently been called "White Croats".

-However, in DAI there's seemingly no contradiction between "white" and "great" Croatia north of the Carpathians, possibly meaning the same in the perception of the Croats.
+However, in DAI there is seemingly no contradiction between "white" and "great" Croatia north of the Carpathians, possibly meaning the same in the perception of the Croats.
 In semantical comparison, as the color "white" besides the meaning "Western" of something/someone could also mean "younger" (later also associated with "unbaptized"), the association with "great" is contradictory.
 The ethnonym with the epithet was also questioned lexically and grammatically by linguists like Petar Skok, Stanisław Rospond, Jerzy Nalepa and Heinrich Kunstmann, who argued that the Byzantines did not differentiate Slavic "bělъ-" (white) from "velъ-" (big, great), and because of common Greek betacism, the "Belohrobatoi" should be read as "Velohrobatoi" ("Velohrovatoi"; "Great/Old Croats").
 The possible confusion could have happened if the original Slavic form "velo-" was transcribed to Greek alphabet and then erroneously translated, but although such a conclusion is not always accepted, others like Aleksandar Loma do not refute the possibility of erroneous transcription and translation.